-Ficus proves itself a versatile and tough houseplant.
-You’ll find a form to suit your needs among growth habits ranging from creeping vine to giant tree.
+A versatile and tough group of plants often grown indoors, ficus comes in all sorts of forms, ranging from creeping vine to giant tree.
 Its glossy leaves grow in a variety of colors and patterns.
 And even though this cousin of the edible fig is a tropical plant, it survives in a wide variety of conditions.

 The 850 species span a wide range of looks.
 Leaves grow dark burgundy on the rubber plant, diamond-shape on the weeping fig, small-as-a-pinky-nail on some creeping varieties, and as large as a football on others.

 Needs vary among the varieties, but generally, ficus prefer well-drained, fertile soil kept consistently moist.
 Although it can tolerate an occasional missed watering, allowing them to dry out regularly stresses the plant.